Congupna Football Club

-The Congupna Football & Netball Club, nicknamed the "The Road", is an Australian rules football and netball club based in the town of Congupna located just north of Shepparton, Victoria, that currently compete in the Murray FNL.
+The Congupna Football & Netball Club, nicknamed "The Road", is an Australian rules football and netball club based in the town of Congupna located just north of Shepparton, Victoria, that currently compete in the Murray FNL.

 History

-A "Congupna" football club (with no ties with the current club) played in the Goulburn Valley Football Association from 1891 to 1906, being runner-up fives times.
+A "Congupna" football club (with no ties with the current club) played in the Goulburn Valley Football Association from 1891 to 1906, being runner-up five times.

 Congupna Road Football Club (named after the township of the same name) was formed in 1956 and won the senior premiership of the Kyabram & District Football League in its first season.
 From 1956 until 1961, Congupna Road participated in the colours of dark navy with a white 'CFC' monogram.
 Congupna Road then transferred across to the Benalla Tungamah Football League in 1962.
 It was at this time when the club changed its colours to red with a white 'vee'.
 Senior football premierships followed in 1963 & 1964.

 In 1963, the word "Road" was officially dropped from the town of Congupna Road.
 The football club took a year to catch up after the word "Road" was removed from the town name and won a premiership in 1963 as the Congupna Road Football Club.
 In 1964, the club won the premiership as the Congupna Football Club.

 The Benalla Tungamah Football League changed its name in 1967 to the Tungamah Football League.

 Congupna won Tungamah Football League senior premierships in 1971, 1978, 1991 & 1993.

 Congupna hosted the last ever Tungamah Football League Grand Final in 1995 before it changed its name to Goulburn Valley Football League - Division Two.

 The club joined the Murray Football League in 1997, making the grand final in just its second season in the competition (1998), losing to Cobram by 33 points.